ekhmoi/what-appears/_chapters/04-working-with-difficulty/08-relational-difficulty-and-other-fields.md

 Briefly on animals:

 - If you relate to a particular animal as a centre,
-- you’re already running a “other field over there” model.
+- you’re already running an “other field over there” model.

 In difficulty, that may show up as: